UNdot33K/ScriptKiddie_AV/README.md

-The choice of the file hash utility is not critical, there are also other doing similar job or they have more features, although script writting skills are required.
+The choice of the file hash utility is not critical, there are also other doing similar job or they have more features, although script editing skills are required.
 You can try implementations using the windows included utility:

 "certutil -hashfile (file) SHA1 / MD5 / etc"